 Based on the type of humidifier you use, you could use plastic tubes or any suitable connection to ensure that everything runs efficiently.
 A humidifier is more needed in the vegetative stage to keep the air more humid, like in the tropics.
 In the flowering stage, the level of humidity should go down.
 In a small tent with only a few plants, you can use air extractors to help keep the humidity low.
 About 45-50% is sufficient.

 However, if that’s not enough, you can use a dehumidifier too.
 These are available in many models with different moisture absorption.
 For a small tent, most homemade models work just fine.
-Overall, humidity is part of air quality, which you must consider for the effective growth of your plants.
+Overall, humidity is part of air quality, which you must consider for your plants’ effective growth.
 As Ed writes, “Besides temperature and CO2 content, other things to consider about the air in your garden, include dust content, electrical charge, and humidity.”
-3

 Advice: if possible, always use reverse osmosis water for humidifiers.
 It will leave no particles on your plants, lights, and reflectors.